Baker Hughes to start trading on Nasdaq

 Lorenzo Simonelli, Baker Hughes chairman and CEO, explained: “Baker Hughes is a leading global energy technology company, providing solutions for energy and industrial customers worldwide, and today’s announcement strongly aligns to our current and future strategic roadmap to take energy forward.
 The transition to Nasdaq provides us with greater cost savings, and Nasdaq’s long tradition of listing industry-leading technology companies aligns well with Baker Hughes’ mission to lead the energy transition.”

 The firm expects to start trading as a Nasdaq-listed company on 7 December 2021.
-The company decided to join a select group of companies at the forefront of technology, innovation and sustainability, while its stock ticker symbol will remain ‘BKR.’
+The company decided to join a select group of companies at the forefront of technology, innovation and sustainability, while its stock ticker symbol would remain ‘BKR.’

 Adena Friedman, president and chief executive officer of Nasdaq, commented: “Baker Hughes is leading the energy transition across the industrial landscape through technology.
 The company’s listing on Nasdaq will provide them access to the deepest pool of liquidity in the U.S. equity market, creating value for shareholders and providing more opportunities for the company’s forward momentum.”